Reviewing Guidelines for Literature Reviews

 8. Private report to the editor – The referee may also draft an additional separate comment specifically addressed to the editor, which will not be disclosed to the author.

 9. Confidentiality – The review process is confidential.
 Therefore, referees should not share the materials they receive with anyone, whether during the review process or after it has ended.
 In particular, they should not refer the manuscript to any colleague or student without the permission of the editor.
 Referees should also not make use of, or quote from, the manuscript before it is published.
-In addition, referees should also abstain from uploading manuscripts into tools that do not guarantee confidentiality, are accessible by the public, or may re-use the uploaded content (for example, generative AI tools like ChatGPT).
+In addition, referees should also abstain from uploading manuscripts into tools that do not guarantee confidentiality, are accessible by the public, or may re-use the uploaded content, in particular generative AI tools (for example, ChatGPT).
+Please, be aware that generative AI can not only infringe the copyright of the author whose work you are processing through it, but can also provide other users with material from that work that they can re-use, subsequently exposing the original author to undeserved and unfair accusations of plagiarism.

 10. Ethics – Referees should be impartial and comply with standards of ethical conduct, including the ethical guidelines for peer reviewers set by the Committee on Publication Ethics (COPE), and the ethical standards “17.
 Responsibilities of Reviewers” of the Code of Ethics of the American Educational Research Association (AERA).